Need help getting funds? Lendtek matches you with lenders instantly

 Similar to a business credit card, most lines of credit are revolving, meaning that your funds become available again as you pay off your debt.
 Some lenders offer rewards programs similar to those of credit cards as well.

-Type | How It Works |
+| Type | How It Works |

-Unsecured Line Of Credit | An unsecured line of credit is simply one that isn’t secured by an asset.
+| Unsecured Line Of Credit | An unsecured line of credit is simply one that isn’t secured by an asset.
 Although there is no formal collateral per se, you may be asked to sign a personal guarantee. |

-Asset-Backed Line Of Credit | A line of credit that bases the amount of credit extended to you on an asset you provide as security.
-If the value of your asset changes, your credit limit may as well. |
+| Asset-Backed Line Of Credit | A line of credit that bases your credit limit on an asset.
+If the value of your asset changes, your credit limit may change as well. |

-Invoice-Backed Line Of Credit | An asset-backed line of credit that uses your invoices as security.
+| Invoice-Backed Line Of Credit | An asset-backed line of credit that uses your invoices as security.
 Not to be confused with invoice factoring. |

-Home Equity Line Of Credit (HELOC) | A line of credit that uses the equity you’ve built up in your home as security.
-HELOCs often last around 10 years and feature interest-only payments during that period. |
+| Home Equity Line Of Credit (HELOC) | A line of credit that uses the equity you’ve built up in your home as security.
+HELOCs often have a draw period of around 10 years with interest-only payments, followed by a repayment period. |

 Lines of credit are best for businesses looking to smooth out their cash flow or who want to have a reserve fund they can use to pay for unexpected expenses throughout the year.

-You may be able to snag a line of credit if you have a credit score of 650 or higher and you’ve been in business for at least six months or a year.
+You may be able to qualify for a line of credit if you have a credit score of 650 or higher and you’ve been in business for at least six months or a year.
 Qualifying with a lower credit score is a possibility if you can prove that your business has a strong annual income.

 At the very least, be prepared to show that your business earns $120,000 a year at minimum.
 Ask the lender about their requirements.

-Term Loan | Line Of Credit | |
+| Term Loan | Line Of Credit | |

-Repayment Periods | If you need a large chunk of money and a long time to pay it off, a term loan can grant you that flexibility.
-This doesn’t necessarily apply to short-term loans. | You can have a bit of flexibility with a line of credit, too, depending on your limits and how much you want to withdraw.
+| Repayment Periods | If you need a large chunk of money and a long time to pay it off, a term loan can grant you that flexibility.
+This doesn’t necessarily apply to short-term loans. | You can have some flexibility with a line of credit, depending on your limit and usage.
 But be aware that the interest rates on lines of credit tend to be higher, so keeping yourself in debt will cost you more over time. |

-Ease To Acquire | Alternative lenders have been growing in popularity and are more likely to approve businesses for loans.
-However, you may wind up with a higher interest rate or a term that’s shorter than what’s ideal for you. | Lines of credit are a bit hard to get at the moment, but your chance at approval with a line of credit is likely better than with a term loan. |
+| Ease To Acquire | Alternative lenders have been growing in popularity and are more likely to approve businesses for loans.
+However, you may wind up with a higher interest rate or a term that’s shorter than what’s ideal for you. | Approval requirements can be strict, especially with traditional lenders. |

-Rates | Term loans usually have better rates. | In most cases, you’ll pay a premium for the convenience a line of credit offers, whether in interest rates or fees. |
+| Rates | Term loans often have lower rates than lines of credit, depending on the lender. | In most cases, you’ll pay a premium for the convenience a line of credit offers, whether in interest rates or fees. |

-Convenience | Term loans require you to apply every time you need more cash.
+| Convenience | Term loans require you to apply every time you need more cash.
 On top of that, you risk stacking loans if what you qualified for doesn’t cover your expenses.
 Short- and intermediate-term loans may also have balloon payments. | Lines of credit can make day-to-day expenses easier to navigate since you can draw money whenever you need.
 And with a revolving line of credit, those funds replenish, sparing you from having to reapply. |

 Best of luck!